PhilipYip1988/python-tutorials/009_itertools_module/readme.md

 ![img_002](./images/img_002.png)

-Unlike a list, the values in an iterator are not displayed by default.
+Unlike a ```tuple```, the values in an iterator are not displayed by default.
 The reason for this is to optimise for memory management.
 An iterator has a current state, the value of the first state can be seen using the ```next``` function on the iterator.
 Repeated use of the ```next``` function steps through the iterator displaying each value in the iterator one by one:

 ```
 next(inumber)